wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/ai-builder/ai-builder-power-automate/includes/4-advanced-usage.md

     ![A screenshot of a search for A I Builder showing all flow templates.](../media/04-templates.png)

 1. Select the **Send a notification with the sentiment of manager's email using AI Builder** template.
-You will see a summary of the template with a list of the connections that will be used.
+You'll see a summary of the template with a list of the connections that will be used.

     ![Send a notification with the sentiment of manager's email using A I Builder.](../media/04-notification.png)

 1. At the bottom, select **Continue**.

-1. A preconfigured flow appears (at this stage, the flow is not yet saved).
+1. A preconfigured flow appears (at this stage, the flow isn't yet saved).

     ![Preconfigured flow template with If yes and If no conditions.](../media/04-preconfigured-flow.png)